Update of the phase-shift analysis of the low-energy $\pi N$ data: Introduction

-}, thus attributing the effects to the violation of isospin invariance in the $\pi N$ interaction. \item In the last section, the results are discussed and put into perspective, the understanding of the dynamics of the $\pi N$ system at low energy is summarised, and a number of possibilities for future developments are addressed. \end{itemize}

-It will be assumed that the physical quantities appearing in this paper, be they the model parameters, the scattering lengths/volumes, the phase shifts, etc., are not purely hadronic as they might contain residual EM effects.
-Such effects are predominantly associated with the use of the physical (instead of the unknown hadronic) masses of the proton, of the neutron, and of the charged and neutral pions (in the hadronic part of the interaction) in the determination of the EM corrections.
-Although a part of these effects might have already been captured by the procedure put forward in the determination of the EM corrections in Refs.~\cite{gmorw1,gmorw2}, it remains unknown how large any residual effects might be.
-Evidently, the importance of the residual EM corrections must be assessed prior to advancing to definite conclusions in regard to the level of the isospin breaking in the $\pi N$ interaction.
-At this time, one cannot but retain the cautious attitude of considering all hadronic quantities in all analyses of the $\pi N$ data as `EM-modified'~\footnote{In some earlier works in this programme, all such quantities were marked by the symbol `\~{}'.
-In view of the fact that \emph{all} hadronic quantities obtained from \emph{all} PSAs/PWAs of the data (be they parameters used in the modelling or the predictions derived from the results of optimisations) are unavoidably affected, there is no such need.
-Owing to the presence of these residual EM effects, there is no purely hadronic quantity in any of the PSAs/PWAs of the $\pi N$ data, not only in those conducted in the context of this programme.}.
-However, as the repetitive use of this term is tedious, it will be implied but omitted henceforth.
+It will be assumed that the physical quantities appearing in this paper, be they model parameters, scattering lengths/volumes, phase shifts, etc., are not purely hadronic; they possibly contain residual EM contributions.
+Such effects are predominantly associated with the use of the physical (instead of the unknown hadronic) masses for the proton, for the neutron, and for the charged and neutral pions (in the hadronic part of the interaction) in the determination of the EM corrections.
+Although part of these effects might have already been captured by the procedure put forward in the determination of the EM corrections in Refs.~\cite{Gashi2001a,Gashi2001b}, it remains unknown how large any residual contributions might be.
+Evidently, the importance of the residual EM contributions needs to be assessed prior to advancing to definite conclusions regarding the level of the isospin breaking in the $\pi N$ interaction.
+At present, one cannot but retain the cautious attitude of considering all hadronic quantities in all analyses of the $\pi N$ data as `EM-modified'~\footnote{In some former works, all such quantities were marked by the symbol `\~{}'.
+In view of the fact that all hadronic quantities obtained from all PSAs/PWAs of the data (be they parameters used in the modelling or predictions derived thereof) are unavoidably affected, there is no such need.
+Owing to the presence of these residual EM effects, there is no purely hadronic quantity in any of the PSAs/PWAs of the $\pi N$ data, not only in those conducted within this programme.}.
+However, as the repetitive use of this term is tedious, it will be omitted.

-The proper references to the experimental works in the low-energy $\pi N$ interaction may be found in earlier papers; only those of the experimental reports, which attract particular attention in parts of this work, will be explicitly referred to.
+The proper references to the low-energy $\pi N$ measurements, on which our PSAs are based, may be found in former papers.
+Only those of the experimental reports, which attract particular attention in parts of this work, will be explicitly cited.
+The masses and the momenta of the particles will be expressed in energy units, mostly in MeV.